nautiyaldeepak/up42-assignment/README.md

 ## Troubleshooting
 > NOTE: This is the list of issue that you could encounter
+- s3-www service launch issue
+    ```
+    exec /s3www: exec format error
+    ```
+    This is a CPU architecture issue. s3www only has image for ard64 CPU architecture.
+You are probably using ARM based architecture.
+    Either launch the stack on AMD based CPU architecture or build the [s3www](https://github.com/harshavardhana/s3www) image locally.
 - Backend Initilization Issue
     ```
     Error: Unable to initialize backend: Storage resources are insufficient for the write operation .minio.sys/pool.bin, retrying in 570.747571ms (*fmt.wrapError)